Robin-Glover/cyclistic-case-study/README.md

 The chosen fields were:
 - `user_type`, `season`, `month_name`, `month_num`, `week_day`, `day_of_week`, `hour_block`, `blocked_hours`, `ride_count`, `avg_ride_length`, `max_ride_length`

+Additional Exploration:

+Further inspection of ride frequency by time block and day revealed a significant spike in casual rider activity during late-night and early morning hours on weekends — particularly between 12 AM and 4 AM on Saturdays and Sundays.

+This trend suggests two likely user profiles:

+- **Late-shift workers** (e.g., hospitality or fast-food employees) using bikes for affordability and availability.
+- **Social riders** returning from nightlife activities, where traditional public transit options are unavailable or infrequent.

+While anonymized data limits confirmation, this behavioral pattern warrants deeper investigation.
+In the meantime, targeted marketing or promotions could be explored for these unique time windows.

 ### 5. Share

+## Supporting Files

+- **[Full SQL Query Sheet](link-to-your-sql-sheet-on-GitHub)** — includes queries for ride summaries, seasonal trends, time blocks, and UNION ALL dataset construction.
+- **[Cleaned Aggregated Dataset (UNION ALL)](link-to-your-cleaned-csv-on-GitHub)** — final summary used for Tableau dashboard.
+- **[Visualisations relating to specific insights](images)** - Collection of charts to help clearly identify insights.

 To clearly communicate findings, I built an **interactive dashboard in Tableau** and structured this portfolio on GitHub.